%2C%20Total%20Hope%20OLD_SL_931-001-207.JPG.webp)

 Where can you watch the Nürnberger Burg-Pokal live?

-The Nürnberger Burg-Pokal is a dressage competition series that has been running for around 30 years and is aimed at seven- to nine-year-old dressage horses.
-The final of the series takes place every year at the Frankfurt Festhalle tournament, traditionally held in mid-December, and can be streamed live on ClipMyHorse.TV from 16 to 20 December 2026.
+The Nürnberger Burg-Pokal is a dressage series with more than 30 years of tradition and is designed for seven- to nine-year-old dressage horses.
+The final of the series takes place every year at the Frankfurt Festhalle Horse Show, traditionally in mid-December, and can be streamed live on ClipMyHorse.TV from 16 to 20 December 2026.

 Isabell Werth remains the most successful Burg-Pokal rider to date.
 She has won the series four times, including in 2008 with El Santo NRW, her Ehrentusch son who went on to collect more than 40 wins at S level.
 The gelding—known as “Ernie” in Werth’s stable—ranks among the most successful horses ever to compete in the Burg-Pokal.